 I am unable to work or am unable to provide the work history information.
 I can provide paperwork showing that for the last 3 months I have qualified for a disability under one or more of the following:

-.The State of Utah’s Fair Housing Act, Title 57, Chapter 21; or
+The State of Utah’s Fair Housing Act, Title 57, Chapter 21; or

 The federal Fair Housing Act, 42 U.S.C. § 3601, et seq.; or